 Capitalize formal academic titles only when used specifically in front of the name or in lists.
 Do not capitalize these titles in body (text) copy when they follow the name or stand alone:

-The committee was appointed by David English, provost.
+The committee was appointed by Patrick Sims, provost.

 The provost is in a meeting.